deoac/apotd/apotd.md

 BUGS AND LIMITATIONS
 ====================

 There are no known bugs in this module.

-Please report problems to Shimon Bollinger (<deoac.shimon@gmail.com>) Patches are welcome.
+Please report problems to Shimon Bollinger <deoac.shimon@gmail.com>

 AUTHOR
 ======

-Shimon Bollinger (<deoac.shimon@gmail.com>)
+Shimon Bollinger <deoac.shimon@gmail.com>

+Source can be located at: https://github.com/deoac/apotd.git Comments, suggestions, and pull requests are welcome.

 LICENCE AND COPYRIGHT
 =====================

+Copyright 2023 Shimon Bollinger

 This module is free software; you can redistribute it and/or modify it under the same terms as Perl itself.
 See [perlartistic](http://perldoc.perl.org/perlartistic.html).